 The sea-swept Hebrides islands and the west coast of Scotland, made up the ancient Dalriadan kingdom, the ancestral home of the MacLeish family.
 Their name comes from a devotion to Christianity.
 The Gaelic form of the name is M'A'Lios, which is a shortened form of Mac Giolla Iosa, meaning son of the servant of Jesus.

 Early Origins of the MacLeish family

 The surname MacLeish was first found in Perthshire (Gaelic: Siorrachd Pheairt) former county in the present day Council Area of Perth and Kinross, located in central Scotland, where they held a family seat from early times and their first records appeared on the early rolls taken by the Kings of England and Scotland.

 Early History of the MacLeish family

 This web page shows only a small excerpt of our MacLeish research.
-Another 195 words (14 lines of text) are included under the topic Early MacLeish History in all our PDF Extended History products and printed products wherever possible.
+Another 98 words (7 lines of text) are included under the topic Early MacLeish History in all our PDF Extended History products and printed products wherever possible.

 MacLeish Spelling Variations

 Many spelling variations of MacLeish have been recorded over the years, including These are the result of the medieval practice of spelling according to sound and repeated translation between Gaelic and English.
 MacLeish, MacCleish, MacLise, MacLish, MacGillies, MacGleish, MacGillis, MacLeash and many more.